 But this dressing is a bit older than me -- it has been around, by some accounts, since the 1920s when a chef at the Palace Hotel made his West Coast version of the classic French sauce verte.
-If you grew up out west, you probably remember that Green Goddess was all the rage right about the time Madonna came out with Material Girl and Regan was our commander in chief.
+If you grew up out west, you probably remember that Green Goddess was all the rage right about the time Madonna came out with Material Girl.
 But, with time, this dressing went the way of shoulder pads and scrunchies and became all but obsolete.

 So, I'm bringing it back in a big way but with a few tweaks, namely adding in avocado in place of mayonnaise and packing it with as many herbs as possible.
 And, if you're going to make Green Goddess, it is absolutely essential that you serve it with a lettuce worth of it -- one that has a good structure, a nice sweetness, yet is delicate, like Little Gems lettuce.